CDL926666/1_TIBS/zongjie.md

   - In theory, protection can last forever, as long as secrecy is maintained.
   - Low protection costs, mainly for management and security measures.
 - **Disadvantages:**
-  - If leaked or reverse engineered, it is hard to protect legally.
+  - If someone leaks it or figures out how it works, it is hard to protect by law.
-  - Hard to collect evidence of infringement, with high costs for defending and enforcing rights.
+  - It is hard to find proof when someone breaks the rules, and it costs a lot to protect your rights

 ---